This is the ultimate guide to planning a successful training event and hiring the BEST training venue.

 Each type of learning has advantages.
 Therefore, it is important to decide which type of training will be beneficial to your delegates.

-This Info-graphic outlines some of the main advantages of tutor-led courses.
+The Info-graphic below outlines some of the main advantages of tutor-led courses.

 Face to face learning is particularly useful when dealing with highly-complex subjects where delegates need to learn the theory and then apply the knowledge to different situations.